satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 expertise of the reviews or reviewers.
 Without measures associated with the quality of any portion of a review, the community is forced to trust the judgment of the editor and the journal’s impact factor as proxies for quality.
-The prevents external scrutiny, data mining, and makes it impossible to evaluate or standardize the review process.
+This prevents external scrutiny, data mining, and makes it impossible to evaluate or standardize the review process.

 5. \*\*Reviews take a lot of time, and once submitted cannot evolve.\*\*